JingnvAn/DirectoryProject/README.md

 There are three ways to start and test the program, choose either one that works the best for you.
 Source files are located in the `src/`, unit tests are in `test/`.
 Compiled files are in `output/`.
 Executing `run.sh` will compile the source code in your environment and generate a `.jar` file in the `output/` folder.
+I've generated a `.jar` file in the `output/` from my local dev environment.

 ### Method 1: Compile it on your machine
-If you do not have Java JDK setup, check out the last `Setup Java JDK` section below first.
+If you do not have Java JDK setup, check out the  `Setup Java JDK` section first.
 1. Download the `CreateDirectory.zip` file: https://drive.google.com/drive/folders/1MqDJCwd3is793AeqPpOC44CefpcwlXAd?usp=sharing, then unzip it.
 2. In your terminal, go to the directory where the unzipped files are
-3. If you have Java JDK installed on your machine, you can follow the below instructions.
-Otherwise, follow instructions on the **Use Docker** section
-4. You should be inside the `CreateDirectory` folder.
+3. You should be inside the `CreateDirectory` folder.
 There are two shell scripts `run.sh` and `test.sh`.
 First, run
    ```
    chmod 755 run.sh
    chmod 755 test.sh